Harvindsokhal/seneca-learning-fe-test/README.md

    Background color transitions dynamically based on the percentage of correct answers.
 This uses a custom **interpolateGradient** function to achieve a smooth color gradient effect.

 3. Randomized Question Positioning
-   Questions may randomly appear in a pre-correct order; this behavior is currently allowed by the app logic and can be adjusted as needed.
+   Questions may randomly appear in a pre-correct order; this behavior is currently allowed by the app logic and can be adjusted as needed. - Fixed

 4. Answer Toggle Wrapping
    Answer toggles will wrap to a new line only if a word length exceeds the preset limit of 25 characters, ensuring readability on various screen sizes.